Mediterranean Tuna Salad

 Notes

-Plain regular or Greek yogurt can be substituted for the mayonnaise.
+- Plain regular or Greek yogurt can be substituted for mayonnaise.
 To keep the tuna salad dairy free, use 1/4 cup of the oil from the marinated artichoke hearts to start, mix, and add an additional 2 tablespoons at a time until desired consistency is achieved.

-Ensure all ingredients are gluten free if necessary.
+- Ensure all ingredients are gluten-free if necessary.

-Cover and refrigerate all leftovers.
+- Cover and refrigerate all leftovers.
 Tuna salad is best made 12-24 hours ahead of time.

 Recommended Products